omni-us/jsonargparse/DOCUMENTATION.rst

 It is possible to have multiple levels of subcommands.
 With multiple levels there is one basic requirement: the subcommands must be added in the order of the levels.
 That is, first call :meth:`add_subcommands
+<.ArgumentParser.add_subcommands>` and :meth:`add_subcommand
-<.ArgumentParser.add_subcommands>` and :func:`add_subcommand` for the first
+<.ActionSubCommands.add_subcommand>` for the first level.
+Only after do the
-level.
-Only after do the same for the second level, and so on.
+same for the second level, and so on.

 .. _json-schemas: